hipe/tmx/brazen/doc/issues/008-the-mutable-git-config-narrative.md

 it deeply and then modify this copy and test against that, rather than having to parse the document from a string or build it up "by hand" over and over again for each test.

+## further reading

+[#028.3] will talk about file-locking, which while being peripherally related to mutable documents, is also a wholly separate concern.